koogelpotato/BelHard-NodeJS/README.md

 PORT=
 ```

-5. Open your web browser and post in localhost:(your port)/api-docs, see example below:
+5. Open your web browser and post in (your host):(your port)/api-docs, see example below:
 `localhost:3000/api-docs/`